 Contracting with xLab to do a project is exactly that-we will work with you on a project of your choosing.
 At the end of the project, your company will own the intellectual property (IP) from the project

-Companies that choose to become members of xLab also receive discounts on executive education courses, private invitations to members-only events with the speakers from our Quarterly Roundtables, and free or discounted registration to the Digital Futures Conference, in addition to a digital project.
+Companies that choose to become members of xLab receive discounts on executive education courses, private invitations to members-only events, and discounted registration to the Digital Futures Conference, in addition to a digital semester-based project.
 Members retain all IP from their project.

 FAQs for Students